arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 * Create a Storage Account.
 * Learn the different configuration options for Geo-Replication, Monitoring and Logging.
-* Access Tables, Blobs and Queues using **Windows Azure SDK 2.2** in a MVC Web Application.
+* Access Tables, Blobs and Queues using **Windows Azure SDK 2.2** in an MVC Web Application.

 <a name="Prerequisites" />
 ### Prerequisites ###